 - Credit metrics

-One last category of metrics you should pay attention to are those that are relevant to the revenue streams and cost structures of your business.
+One last category of metrics you should pay attention to is that which are relevant to the revenue streams and cost structures of your business.
 These are directly related to your bottom line, as they will predict if you will make a profit or not at the end of a year.

 - Cost to acquire a new customer